Ayaan5711/HealthMap/README.md

 Privacy and Security: We prioritize user privacy and data security.
 Your health information is handled with the utmost confidentiality, adhering to the highest industry standards.

-Continuous Improvement: Our system is designed for continuous improvement.
-As we gather more data, the machine learning models evolve, providing increasingly accurate and relevant recommendations.